Next, let’s talk about how to figure out what words to enter in the boxes in your library database. The words you enter are called search terms.

 - Then, for each important word, come up with at least one narrower word or phrase.

 - Finally, for each important word, come up with at least one more broad word or phrase.

 - Try them!
-Enter your search terms in a Google site:.gov search, and in a library database or two.
+Enter your search terms in a library database, such as Education Source or PsycINFO.

 You can watch this 30-second silent video to see an example.

 You can use your list of search terms in databases like Education Source.
 Try out different combinations of words, filters, and limiters.

 - Search for these terms in the article abstract: "early childhood education" or preschool